BUDDHISM, DUKKHA, and REPETITIONS

 The ancient wooden spoked wheel was an excellent symbol for how life wobbles, and sometimes starts grinding, or gets twisted and blocked.

-Sometimes there were extreme degrees of Dukkha, but mostly it was a monotonous squeaking, or rhythmic wobble.
-The hub of the wheel needed constant maintenance in order to get it to run smoothly, to make it Sukkha.
+The hub of the ancient wheel needed constant maintenance in order to get it to run smoothly, to make it Sukkha.

 In many texts, it is written that the Five Aggregates are Dukkha.
-The Aggregates are five umbrella terms which explain how we experience the world.
-They describe the process: manifest form, sensation, perception, concepts and consciousness.
+The Aggregates, are five umbrella terms or components, which describe how we experience the world.
 The Aggregates apply to all of our senses.
 They describe the way we sense life.

 The process: manifest form, sensation, perception, concepts and consciousness is Dukkha.